Is The Chase Sapphire Reserve® Card Right For You?

 Points Boost Redemption Program

 Chase is launching Points Boost, and it’s basically a fancy “flash sale” system inside the Chase Travel portal.
+Points Boost applies to both the Preferred and the Reserve, with the Reserve getting access to higher Boost values.

 • Redeem points for up to 2 cents each on select hotels and flights